The school is divided into three areas which we call Early Years, Junior House and Senior House.

 At Seaton House in both Junior and Senior Houses, we have a one form entry per year group and we take a maximum of 20 girls in each form.

-Our ‘Early Birds’ offers supervised care from 8:00am until registration for which there is no charge.
+Our Breakfast Club opens at 7.30am and there is a small charge for this service until 8am.
+Early Birds Club offers supervised care from 8:00am until registration for which there is no charge.

-We offer a ‘Homework Club’ daily for girls in Forms III – VI from 3:30pm – 4:30pm and also an ‘After School Club’, for all children, Nursery and Reception to 5.30pm, Forms I – VI to 6.00pm and a charge does apply.
+We offer Prep daily for girls in Forms III – VI from 3:30pm – 4:30pm and also an After School Care for all children to 6.00pm and a charge does apply.

 Prior to this week away for our older girls, we have introduced a one-night and two-night trip to more local destinations for our Form III & IV girls respectively.
 This allows them to become used to being away from home for short periods before their week long stays in Forms V & VI.

-Gifted & Talented Pupils
+Gifted & More Able Pupils

 Seaton House School is committed to providing the necessary support to ensure that all our pupils are able to access the curriculum and fulfill their potential.
 Additional support is provided throughout Junior and Senior House and is based on each individual pupil’s learning needs.

-Gifted and Talented pupils are identified through a range of evidence, such as the results of standardised tests and end of term exams, the standard of class work and teacher recommendation.
+Gifted and More Able pupils are identified through a range of evidence, such as the results of standardised tests and end of term exams, the standard of class work and teacher recommendation.
 Gifted pupils are those who excel in academic areas of the curriculum and talented pupils are those who are outstanding in Leadership, Sport, Art, Music and/or Drama.
 These pupils will be provided with extension work within lessons and offered a variety of enrichment opportunities, such as attending workshops or courses at local secondary schools or the opportunity to organise events.

 We have a Special Needs Policy that is in line with the Government’s Code of Practice.
 The main objectives of this policy are to improve the quality of learning experiences for all pupils at Seaton House School and to establish an agreed range of practices in relation to the identification and support of pupils with special educational needs.
 Girls who are experiencing difficulties with their learning receive additional support which includes the provision of differentiated material and tasks within the classroom and withdrawal from class to one-to-one or small group sessions where appropriate.
 Parents are consulted on their child’s individual programme of learning and are kept regularly informed of their progress by means of report, parents’ evenings and informal meetings.